 Ever the fearlessly independent woman, she runs her own label Reckless Records and enjoys great success as a songwriter.
-Auld's songs are recorded by Nashville stars and Carter Family descendants, are heard on the Grand Ole Opry, TV shows (Justified, The Good Guys, Longmire,NCIS New Orleans) and within the walls of San Quentin Prison where she hosted songwriting workshops since 2006 and continues to perform for and work with incarcerated people.
+Auld's songs are recorded by Nashville stars and Carter Family descendants, are heard on the Grand Ole Opry, TV shows (Justified, The Good Guys, Longmire,NCIS New Orleans) and within the walls of San Quentin Prison where she has hosted songwriting workshops since 2006 and continues to perform for and work with incarcerated people.

 An honest and witty writer and spontaneous comedienne, Auld is never afraid to venture into the dark places of life and shine a humorous light upon them.
 It's in her live show that you'll really meet her.
 She's entertaining, funny, heartfelt and dry.
 You'll laugh and cry.
 She's wickedly witty with a country sound that harks back to the days of a tight frock and a promise.
 But don’t be fooled – she’s Australian after all….

 Auld lives in NorCal with her plumber husband and two good dogs where she makes jewelry, writes songs and stories, travels the cancer journey and goes forest-bathing and beach-combing.